Clarence Barlow: Personal life

+Compositions

-Barlow prefers traditional instrumental timbres to electronically synthesized ones because "they sound so much more alive and exciting".
-Although for this reason most of his works have been written for traditional instruments, he has frequently used the computer to generate the structures of his works.
+Barlow became known as a pioneer of electronic and computer music, with advancements in interdisciplinary works including mathematics and computer science, visual arts and literature.
+His music incorporated tradition and elements inherited from the past.
+His works were mostly written for traditional instruments, including elements also from other cultures.
+Barlow preferred traditional timbres to synthesized ones because "they sound so much more alive and exciting".
+He frequently used computers to generate the structures of his works.
 His comprehensive theory of tonality and metrics was first tested in the piano work Çoǧluotobüsişletmesi (1975–79).
-Spectral analysis and instrumental resynthesis of human speech has also played an important role in his compositions.
+Spectral analysis and instrumental resynthesis of human speech also played an important role in his compositions.

+Between 1959 and 2020 Barlow composed more than 100 works, including orchestral works such as two piano concertos, 40 pieces of chamber music including two string quartets, works for music theater, choral and vocal compositions, 30 piano pieces, five film scores and 20 electroacoustic works.